top of page

 The first year of your dogs life and growth is so critical to having a healthy happy dog that will live a long life.

 FOOD: Some of the most important things in the care of your dog is ensuring you feed correct food.
 All of our dogs are started on Royal Canin Medium puppy.
 Its critical that your puppy is kept on Royal Canin medium puppy for the first year.
 We do not recommend feeding large breed dog food or German Shepherd food.
 Upon the advice from our vets the large breed food can grow pups too fast.
+Royal Canin Medium Puppy food kibble is the absolute best food you can give your dog to grow it correctly and enable a long life free of issues.

 TRAINING: Our pups are incredibly smart.
 They are very easy to train and fantastic at potty training right from the start.
 They love being a huge part of your life and will learn just about anything you teach them to do.
 Puppy classes are a great way to socialise your puppy and bond with you.
 Our pups thrive on doing anything you ask of them and love the challenges of training and learning new things.